lidong07/pdsnd_github/README.md

 ### Software required
 * Python 3, NumPy, and pandas installed using Anaconda
 * A terminal application (Terminal on Mac and Linux or Cygwin on Windows)

+### What to do
+1. run bikeshare.py from your shell
+2. follow the instructions and enter the city you would like to explore